zhiqianZ/supCPM/README.md

 `label`: A label vector indicating which cluster the cell belongs to.
 The vector could be numeric with cluster ID or with characters identifying names of cell types.

 `ratio`: A numeric value in the objective function balancing off the geometric and label information.
+Default is 0.7.

 `no_dims`: An integer suggest which dimensions the data needs to be projected into.
 Default value is 2.